S3XT4-Studio/Age-of-Berk-Add-on-Information/info.md

 <br>
 While riding a dragon, you can make it breathe fire.
 There is a 10 second cooldown between shots
 <br>
-- On touch controls, tap the circle in front of you when it turns green to shoot fire in the direction you are looking
+- On touch controls, use the Shoot Fire Command to shoot fire in the direction you are looking
 <br>
 - On keyboard/mouse or console controller, attack to shoot fire in the direction you are looking
 <br>